Fiserv/reporting/docs/Security/security.md

 ### How to get Keys and Secret?

-> To get Key for accessing reporting APIs, merchant have to reach out to their account relationship manager.
+- To obtain the APIKey and APISecret for accessing the reporting APIs, please reach out to your Fiserv relationship manager.